NoroffFEU/yeetsheet/README.md

 ### Linting and Formatting
 Prettier and ESLint: The project uses Prettier for code formatting and ESLint for linting.
 These tools are integrated into the project and will run automatically on staged files before each commit.

+### Push your branch to the repository and create a pull request to merge your changes.